 "This was a new experience for me," Bluder said after winning the gold medal.
 "Just to reach the gold medal game was a thrill.
 It's something I will always remember.
 What I think is really wonderful about this experience is each game I felt like Team USA improved.
 I was honored to be chosen to represent the United States and experience international coaching for the first time."

-Bluder has reached seven coaching milestones while at Iowa.
+Bluder has reached several coaching milestones while at Iowa.
 During her first season, she collected her 200th victory at the Division I level when the Hawkeyes defeated Minnesota.
 She garnered win No. 300 at the Division I level with Iowa's regular season finale win over Indiana in 2006.
 During her third season, Bluder captured career No. 400 in Iowa's triumph over Iowa State.
 Bluder won career game No. 500 vs. Penn State on Feb.
 10, 2008 and No. 600 vs. Purdue on Jan.
 20, 2013.
+Bluder surpassed Hall of Famer C. Vivian Stringer (269 wins) as the all-time winningest coach in program history on Feb.
+10, 2014.

-During her tenure at Iowa, five former players have gone on to become coaches.
-Cara Consuegra (UNC Charlotte) and Jennie Lillis (Drake) are currently Division I head coaches.
+During her tenure at Iowa, five former players have gone on to become coaches at the collegiate level.
+Cara Consuegra (Charlotte) and Jennie (Lillis) Baranczyk (Drake) are currently Division I head coaches.
 Randi Peterson is the head coach at Coe College; Kachine Alexander is an assistant at Concordia (St. Paul) and Wendy Ausdemore served as an assistant at Coe for one season.

-Eight former Hawkeyes under Bluder continued their playing careers professionally after graduation.
-Cara Consuegra, Lindsey Meder, Crystal Smith and Kachine Alexander all had stints in the WNBA.
-Smith, Alexander, Johanna Solverson, Kristi Smith and Megan Skouby and JoAnn Hamlin also played professionally in Europe.
+Thirteen former Hawkeyes under Bluder continued their playing careers professionally after graduation.
+Cara Consuegra, Lindsey Meder, Crystal Smith, Kachine Alexander, and Samantha Logic all had stints in the WNBA.
+Smith, Alexander, Logic, Bethany Doolittle, Johanna Solverson, Kristi Smith, Megan Skouby, JoAnn Hamlin, Trisha Nesbitt, Morgan Johnson and Theairra Taylor also played professionally in Europe.

 Bluder compiled a 187-106 (.638) record at Drake in 10 seasons and a 169-36 (.824) record in six seasons at NAIA St. Ambrose University.